 Call quality is actually a far more accurate measure of cell signal strength than the bars on your cell phone because there is no industry standard for what a bar represents or whether it measures your 4G data or 3G voice performance.
 Therefore, bars will indicate a different level of coverage from carrier to carrier.
-You can also enlist the help of a professional, who can use a tool called a signal meter to determine the quality of your signal with absolute certainty.
+You can also enlist the help of a professional integrator, who can perform a site survey in your building using a tool called a signal meter to determine the quality of your signal with absolute certainty.

-What can you do to restore your cell signal?
+What can you do to boost your cell signal?

 If you’re frustrated by poor cell signal, you’re not alone.
 But the good news is, even in areas with poor reception, cell signal can be improved.
 Cell phone signal boosters work with existing strong cell signal to capture and amplify it in specific areas.
 These boosters can be installed anywhere signal needs to be improved.

-At WilsonPro, our passive distributed antenna systems work to amplify signal exactly where you need it by as much as 32 times.
-Passive DAS solutions are carrier-agnostic, meaning signal can be improved regardless of the cell towers in your area or which specific carrier network your device is operating on.
-To learn more about how passive DAS can improve signal in your residential or commercial space, contact us today.
+WilsonPro cellular amplifier systems work to amplify signal exactly where you need it by as much as 32 times.
+These solutions are carrier-agnostic, meaning signal can be improved regardless of the cell towers in your area or which specific carrier network your device is operating on.
+To learn more about how WilsonPro can help improve cellular signal in your residential or commercial space, contact us today.